- Blockchain and Cybersecurity

 Worldpay Vice President and Head of Global Cyber Defense & Security Strategy, Peter Tran, is also less than enthused with blockchain technology so far.
 He believes that artificial intelligence and machine learning have the upper hand in fighting cybercrime.
 And also that rehauling existing infrastructures may not be an economic reality.

-The challenge here will be in making blockchain technology easier, more effective, and cheaper to use.
+The challenge here will be in making blockchain and cybersecurity technology easier, more effective, and cheaper to use.
 But it’s heartening to know that blockchain is already solving many of our problems and can only go up from here.